 Consider this example: Ram and Shyam are friends, both are 30 years old.
 Ram invests Rs 1,000 every month for his retirement.
 He manages to earn an annual return of 12 per cent on his investments and succeeds in amassing a neat corpus of about Rs 31 lakh after 30 years.
 Shyam does nothing for 20 years.
 He suddenly wakes up 10 years before his retirement and starts investing Rs 12,000 every month for the next 10 years.
 He also manages to pocket an annual return of 12 per cent on his investment.
 However, at the end of the exercise, Shyam managed to create only around Rs 27 lakh for his retirement.

 How is it possible?
-Ram was investing a measly Rs 1,000 whereas Shyam was investing Rs 12,000 every month.
+Ram was investing a measly Rs 1,000 per month aggregating to Rs 3.6 lakh whereas Shyam was investing Rs 12,000 every month summing to Rs 14.40 lakh.
 Well, it is possible because of the compounding interest.
-Some people call the eight wonder of the world because of its power to multiply money over a long period.
+Some people call it the eighth wonder of the world because of its power to multiply money over a long period.
 If you invest in a disciplined manner and give your investments plenty of time, you can achieve most of your goals without much pain.
 For some academic interest, how much do you think Shyam will have to invest to create a corpus of Rs 31 lakh?
 Well, he will have to invest around Rs 14,000 per month for 10 years to create that kind of corpus.

 If you are still not inspired enough to start your investment plan right away, here is a quick list of habits that stops you from being rich.